 8. Based on the updated PCC rules received from PCF, SMF may decide to reconfigure user plane e.g. change in DNAI, PSA relocation and so on.

 9-10.
-SMF sends Nsmf_EventExposure_Notify indicating the changes in the user plane management information to AF2 either directly or via NEF.
+SMF sends Nsmf_EventExposure_Notify indicating the changes in the user plane management information to AF1/AF2 either directly or via NEF.

+11. The AF1 transfers the UP management information to AF2, as receives in step 9-10 (if the target of notification is AF1).

+NOTE: What information needs to be transferred between the EAS(s) (e.g. the context transferring between AF1 and AF2 in step 2 and 11) is out of SA2 scope.